 Warm, Comfy Blankets

 Some nights you may need a little extra warmth along with the fire, not to mention blankets add snuggly coziness to a winter space.
 I was at Dick’s Sporting Goods just buying a soccer ball recently when I saw they were having a great sale on blankets — buy one get two free — so I came home with bags full of them!
 That particular deal is over, but you can still get BOGO, and I can assure you the fleece and velour throws are soft, warm, and so nice to have on hand.

 A great way for kids to enjoy a fun activity with friends is with an outdoor movie night.
 A portable projector makes that possible, and it’s not too pricey when you consider what you’re not paying for movie tickets right now.
-We bought this one as a Christmas present for Sasha a couple of years ago, and there is a wide selection of newer models now.
+We bought one for the kids a few years ago, but there is a wide selection of newer models now.
 (Of course, you can use them for family movie nights, too!)